chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 - `⌘ + ↵`: Open the file in a new pane.
 - `⌥ + ↵`: Reveal the file in Finder.
 - `fn + ↵`: Append the content to the selected note.
-	- Appended content depends on the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `input_append`.
-Set to `clipboard` will add the clipboard content, while setting it ti `manual` will prompt you for text to append.
-	- When the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `open_after_appending` is set to `true`, will open the note afterwards.
-	- The text set in the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `append_prefix` will be inserted in front of the input text. (💡 Using `- [ ]` enables you to add cards to a Kanban Note.)
 - `⌃ + ↵`: Copy the [Obsidian-URI to the selected file](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI#Action+`hook-get-address`).
 - `⇧ + ↵`: Browse a list of all links of the selected note (outgoing links, backlinks, external links.)
 See at the [section "Browse Links" below](#browse-links-of-a-note) for further information.
 - Press `⇧` or `⌘ y` to preview the selected note via macOS' Quick Look feature.
 Press `⇧` or `⌘ y` again to close the preview.
 This feature requires [QLMarkdown or Peek](#qlmarkdown-or-peek) being installed.
-- 🆕 The `o`-search will respect the `Excluded Files` setting from Obsidian and ignore files and folders added there.
+- 💡 The `o`-search will respect the `Excluded Files` setting from Obsidian and ignore files and folders added there.
+(Regex-Filters do not work properly though.)
+- ℹ️ There are various settings for appending and opening notes which can be found in the workflow configuration.

 ### Smart Queries
 - Add `filename` or `title` to your search query, to display only files and no aliases, folders, or headings.
 For example, `o obsidian filename` will display only notes that have the `obsidian` in their filename.